Marie Louise de La Tour d'Auvergne: Life in Poland

+The former Sobieski residence, Zhovkva/Żółkiew Castle, where Louise lived, today.

 On 13 June 1736, eleven-year-old Louise started the journey to Poland with her governess, Mademoiselle de Minières, her father's surgeon, Jean Henri Bourgeois, and servants.
 She was told that she would marry a son of the Polish king.
 The travel was difficult because of bad roads and storms.
 While her letters to her father prove Louise's affection for him, she had been alienated from her mother by Charles Godefroy and his advisors.
 She was received in Żółkiew on 25 August with public honours.
-Her grandfather was impressed by her and wanted to spend as much time together as possible.
-Sobieski and Charlotte fought over who would control Louise's marriage.
+Her grandfather was impressed by her and wanted to spend as much time together as possible, but he and Charlotte fought over who would control Louise's marriage.

 In October 1736, the Polish royal couple ended marriage negotiations, saying that their six-year-old son was too young.
-Charlotte saw this rejection as a "disgrace" and a "shame for our house".
-Charles Godefroy tried to persuade Sobieski to will his estate directly to Louise, bypassing Charlotte's claim.
-In case he did so, Augustus III of Poland offered to make Louise his ward and raise her at his court.
-This plan was "very much to [the] taste" of Charles Godefroy but opposed by Charlotte, who feared that others would think they could not afford to marry their daughter off properly.
-However, according to Polish law, Louise could not inherit the lands unless she married a Polish prince.
-In the end, the plan to send her to Augustus' court faltered.
+Charlotte called this rejection a “disgrace” and a “shame for our house”.
+Charles Godefroy, meanwhile, tried to persuade Sobieski to leave his estate directly to Louise, bypassing Charlotte's claim.
+Augustus III of Poland offered to make Louise his ward and raise her at his court if she was made her grandfather's sole heir.
+This plan was “very much to [the] taste” of Charles Godefroy but opposed by Charlotte, who feared to create the impression that the Bouillons could not afford to marry their daughter off themselves.
+However, according to Polish law, Louise could not inherit the Sobieski lands unless she married a Polish prince, and the plan faltered.

+Jan Klemens Branicki, one of Louise's early suitors, on a painting from 1749 or 1750.